hurlatunde/hurlatunde.github.io/_posts/2017-01-12-multiple-drag-and-drop-file-uploading-to-firebase-storage.md

 </div>

 ### Getting Started
-#### First we need to get HTML ready to handle file upload from the system to Firebase
+<strong> First we need to first create some HTML ready to handle file upload from the system to Firebase </strong>

 ![image-title-here](/assets/img/drop.png){:class="img-responsive"}